ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 ### Installing on Mac OS

 [Download the package file](/downloads) and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution to `/Library/Ballerina`.
+The installer guides you through the installation process and installs the Ballerina distribution in the `/Library/Ballerina` directory.

 The package automatically sets your PATH environment variable for you.
 You may need to restart any open Terminal sessions for the change to take effect.

 ### Installing on Windows

 [Download the MSI file](/downloads) and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution to `C:\Program Files\Ballerina\`.
+The installer guides you through the installation process and installs the Ballerina distribution in the `C:\Program Files\Ballerina\` directory.

 The installer should put the `C:\Program Files\Ballerina\<ballerina-directory>\bin` directory in your PATH environment variable.
 You may have to restart any open command prompts for the change to take effect.

 ### Installing on Linux

 [Download the DEB file or RPM file](/downloads) and double-click on it to launch the installer.
-The installer guides you through the installation process and installs the Ballerina distribution to `/usr/lib64/ballerina`.
+The installer guides you through the installation process and installs the Ballerina distribution in the `/usr/lib64/ballerina`directory.

 > **Info:** Alternatively, you can use either of the below commands to install Ballerina using the downloaded DEB or RPM file.
 Replace the `ballerina-linux-installer-x64-<BALLERINA-VERSION>.deb` or `ballerina-linux-installer-x64<BALLERINA-VERSION>.rpm` with the actual file path.